What's the difference between home insurance and landlord insurance?

-Find out more about public liability for landlords.
+Find out more about why landlords need public liability cover.

-Home insurance covers you and your family if you couldn’t stay in the property due to an insured event, like a flood.
-It only covers the owner/occupier.
-You’d need Landlord insurance to cover your tenants in this situation.
+Home insurance covers you and your family if you couldn't stay in the property due to an insured event, like a flood.
+But it only covers the owner/occupier, so you'd need insurance to cover your tenants in this situation.

 Loss of rent:

 This replaces lost rent if your property becomes uninhabitable due to an insured event such as a fire.
 There is no equivalent on a home insurance policy.
 Find out more about loss of rent.

 Home insurance may cover you for malicious damage in case of vandalism or even a riot.
 With landlord insurance you can get insurance that covers you for your tenants causing wilful damage, such as stealing pipe work or setting up cannabis farms.